raul-izquierdo/english/sources/vocabulary/The Individual/How do you Act. Behaviour and Personality.md

     = unwilling (más firme)
     ?
 No estaba dispuesto a ayudar : `He was unwilling to help`

-me opongo a
-    = I'm opposed to...
-    ?
-Me opongo a la idea de aumentar los impuestos : `I'm opposed to the idea of increasing taxes` ?
-Me opongo al plan : `I'm opposed to the plan`

-negarse a
-    = refuse to <base>
-    ?
-Me niego a ir a la fiesta : `I refuse to go to the party`

 indiferencia
     = disregard (ignorar activamente)
     ?
 La empresa mostró indiferencia por el medio ambiente : `The company showed a disregard for the environment`